chetmurthy/pa_ppx/doc/intro.rst

 In this documentation, I'll try to document how to *use* these PPX rewriters, and how to *write* new ones with this infrastructure.

-All of this requires a new version of Camlp5, as documented in the `Installation`_ section.
+All of this requires a new version of Camlp5, as documented in the :ref:`installation` section.

 .. container:: trailer